ExaScience/elprep/README.md

 refers to a directory that contains intermediate recalibration results for multiple files created using the --bqsr-tables-only option.

+### --haplotypecaller vcf-file

+This option performs variant calling for detecting germline SNPS and indels.
+The vcf-file is used for storing the vcf output.
+This file can be in gzipped format.

+There are additional elprep options that can be used for configuring the haplotype variant caller:

+* --reference elfasta (required)
+* --reference-confidence [GVCF | BP_RESOLUTION | NONE] (optional)
+* --sample-name name (optional)
+* --activity-profile igv-file (optional)
+* --assembly-regions igv-file (optional)
+* --assembly-region-padding nr (optional)
+* --target-regions (optional)

+See detailed descriptions of these options next.

+### --reference elfasta

+This option is used to pass a reference file for variant calling (--haplotypecaller).
+The reference file must be in the .elfasta format, specific to elPrep.

+You can create an .elfasta file from a .fasta file using the elprep command fasta-to-elfasta.
+For example:

+	elprep fasta-to-elfasta ucsc.hg19.fasta ucsc.hg19.elfasta

+You only need to pass this option once if you are using both the --bqsr and --haplotypecaller options (which both require passing a reference file).

+### --reference-confidence [GVCF | BP_RESOLUTION | NONE]

+This option is used to set the mode for emitting reference confidence scores when performing variant calling (--haplotypecaller).
+There are three options to choose from:

+* GVCF (default): emit the GVCF format, i.e. the reference model is written with condensed non-variant blocks
+* BP_RESOLUTION: the reference model is emitted site by site
+* NONE: reference confidence calls are not emitted

+### --sample-name name

+The elPrep haplotypecaller (--haplotypecaller) only works for single samples.
+In case the input .bam file contains multiple samples, the --sample-name option can be used to select the sample reads on which to operate on.

+### --activity-profile igv-file

+Use this option to output the activity profile calculated by the haplotypecaller to the given file in IGV format.

+### --activity-regions igv-file

+This option can be used to output the assembly regions calculated by haplotypecaller to the speficied file in IGV format .

+### --assembly-region-padding nr

+This option specfies the number of additional bases to include around each assembly region for variant calling.

+### --target-regions bed-file

+By default, the haplotypecaller scans the full genome for variants.
+Use this option to restrict the variant caller to specific regions by passing a .bed file.
+It is for example used when processing exomes.

+You only need to pass this option once if you are using both the --bqsr and --haplotypcaller options.

 ## Sorting Command Options

 ### --sorting-order [keep | unknown | unsorted | queryname | coordinate]

 This command option determines the order of the alignments in the output file.
 The command option must be followed by one of five possible orders:

 1. *keep*: The original order of the input file is preserved in the output file.
 This is the default setting when the --sorting-order option is not passed.
 Some filters may change the order of the input, in which case elPrep forces a sort to recover the order of the input file.
 2. *unknown*: The order of the alignments in the output file is undetermined, elPrep performs no sorting of any form.
 The order in the header of the output file will be *unknown*.
 3. *unsorted*: The alignments in the output file are unsorted, elPrep performs no sorting of any form.
 The order in the header of the output file will be *unsorted*.
 4. *queryname*: The output file is sorted according to the query name.
 The sort is enforced and guaranteed to be executed.
 If the original input file is already sorted by query name and you wish to avoid a sort with elPrep, use the *keep* option instead.
 5. *coordinate*: The output file is sorted according to coordinate order.
 The sort is enforced and guaranteed to be executed.
 If the original input file is already sorted by coordinate order and you wish to avoid a sort with elPrep, use the *keep* option instead.

 ## Execution Command Options

 ### --nr-of-threads number

 This command option sets the number of threads that elPrep uses during execution.
 The default number of threads is equal to the number of cpu threads.

 It is normally not necessary to set this option. elPrep by default allocates the optimal number of threads.

 ### --timed

 This command option is used to time the different phases of the execution of the elprep command, e.g. time spent on reading from file into memory, filtering, sorting, etc.

 It is normally not necessary to set this option.
 It is only useful to get some details on where execution time is spent.

 ### --log-path path

 This command option is used to specify a path where elPrep can store log files.
 The default path is the logs folder in your home path (~/logs).

 ## Format conversion tools

 elPrep uses internal formats for representing .vcf, .bed, or .fasta files used by specific filter/sfm options. elPrep provides commands for creating these files from existing .vcf, .bed or .fasta files.

 ## Name